Mount Kilimanjaro Climb Umbwe Route – TKUMB

 Day 1 Moshi

 Pick up from Arusha town or Kilimanjaro International Airport and transfer to Moshi town for dinner and overnight at a base hotel.

 Hike through the Montana Forest, full of wildlife, for 5 hours to 2940 m.
 The majority of the hike on the first day of the Umbwe Route is through the Montana Forest.
 Lush vegetation with very old trees and lilts of ferns and mosses mark this as an area that gets reliable rain year round.
 The forest abounds with wildlife; small bushbuck and duikers as well as monkeys.
 There is also rich and varied bird life.
 The first three hours or so is on gently rising land before steepening for the last two hours.
 The camp for the night is in a small clearing on the trail.

 Day 3 Barranco Camp (3860 m)

 Shortly after starting the hike today, the forest gradually gives away to the giant heath.
-The trail has been following a ridge for some time and as it ascends through the heath land the ridge narrows and sharpens, finally becoming knife edge with steep drops on each side.
-As the height of the heath reduces there are stunning views of both Kilimanjaro’s southern flank and across to Mount Meru some 50 miles away.
+The trail follows a ridge for some time and as it ascends through the heath land the ridge narrows and sharpens.
+Finally, it becomes a knife edge with steep drops on each side.
+As the height of the heath reduces, there are stunning views of both Kilimanjaro’s southern flank and across to Mount Meru some 50 miles away.
 Wildlife changes with the vegetation; jackals may be heard barking and the Lammergeyer may be spotted circling overhead.
 After 6 – 7 hours, you will reach the camp, overlooking the Barranco Valley with views up towards Arrow Glacier.